eyedeekay/sam-forwarder/README.md

 I need to just change how the configuration is done entirely.
 I want it to work with the configuration formats used by each I2P router.

-Example tools built using this are being broken off into their own repos.
-Use the other repos where appropriate, so I can leave the examples un-messed with.

-It would be really awesome if I could make this run on Android.
-So I'll make that happen eventually.
-I started a daemon for managing multiple tunnels and I figure I give it a web interface to configure stuff with.
-I'll probably put that in a different repo though.
-This is looking a little cluttered.

 TLS configuration is experimental.

 ## Stuff that's using it: